TahaGorme/slashy/README.md

 	"transferOnlyMode": false, //ONLY ENABLE IF YOU WANT TO TRANSFER ITEMS ONLY AND NOT GRIND "serverEventsDonateMode":false, // ENABLE THIS IF YOU OWN A SERVER WITH 200+ MEMBERS AND YOU WANNA TRANSFER ITEMS FROM YOUR ALTS TO MAIN

-	"autoBuyItems": [
+        "serverEventsDonateMoney":true, // ENABLE THIS IF YOU WANNA DONATE MONEY TOO "autoBuyItems": [
 		"Life Saver",
 		"Lucky Horseshoe"